-The Office of Rail and Road has at last made their decision on the allocation of paths on the East Coast Main Line.
+In May 2016 the Office of Rail and Road approved the allocation of paths on the East Coast Main Line.
 The good news for Harrogate is they have found in favour of Virgin Trains East Coast bid to run additional direct trains between Harrogate and London from May 2019.
 This is the key paragraph:-

-''71.
+"71.
 In line with our duties, and particularly those to promote railway service performance, protect user interests and promote use of the network, we approved the VTEC extensions to Bradford, Lincoln and Harrogate on the basis of the clear evidence of net benefits from better serving these communities.
-We will direct Network Rail to agree firm rights for these service extensions from May 2019, as requested by VTEC''
+We will direct Network Rail to agree firm rights for these service extensions from May 2019, as requested by VTEC."